RickJaimesDez/RickJaimesDez.github.io/writeups.md

 ---

-## Writeup Format (What to expect)
+## Writeup Format

+Each writeup follows a consistent structure so reviewers can quickly understand the work:

 - Scenario or objective
+- Environment and tools used
-- Evidence collected
+- Evidence collected (screenshots, logs, pcaps)
 - Analysis and findings
-- Detection or prevention notes
+- Detection, mitigation, or prevention notes
+- Key takeaway relevant to SOC work

+Some writeups are adapted from structured lab exercises and rewritten to reflect real-world analyst documentation.